rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setMemoryMonitor"></a>
 ## *setMemoryMonitor*

 Enables or disables RAM memory monitoring on the device.
 Upon enabling, triggers possible events are onDeviceLowRamWarning, onDeviceCriticallyLowRamWarning, onDeviceLowRamWarningCleared, and onDeviceCriticallyLowRamWarningCleared.

 ### Events

- No Events.
+No Events

 ### Parameters